Khushab: Etymology

 "Khushab" is a combination of two Persian words: khush, meaning "sweet or tasty", and aab, meaning "water".
 A common belief is that the Persians from the west first used the word khush-aab in admiration of the sweet and tasty water found in the historical city situated on the bank of Jhelum River.
 In time the city became known as Khushab.

 Ecosystem

 Olive cultivation

 According to local farmers in Pakistan, there is untapped potential in olive cultivation and oil production, which could reduce the country's reliance on imported edible oil.
-The Pothohar region in Punjab is most suitable for olive cultivation, with wild olives found abundantly in several areas.
+The region of Punjab is most suitable for olive cultivation, with wild olives found abundantly in several areas.
 However, for good yields, modern irrigation systems, proper drainage, and adequate fertilizers are required.
 Additionally, specific varieties of the plant such as Ottobratica, Coratina, Frantoio, Leccino, and Mirailo, best for olive oil extraction and commercial production, should be planted.

 Plantation drive

 The Capital Development Authority planned to plant 5,000 saplings in Islamabad on Independence Day in accordance with the Clean and Green Pakistan campaign.
 Various areas were allocated a different number of saplings to plant, and citizens, students, and organizations participated in the plantation drive.
 The Metropolitan Corporation Islamabad also planted 1,000 saplings across the city.
 This initiative aimed to increase Pakistan's forest cover and mitigate the effects of climate change.